 While the provision is similar to the ones in previous disaster relief bills, ”this relief is a bigger deal,” Slott said.
 “The relief in the other bills was directed only to those affected by the particular hurricane, wildfire or other related disaster in a certain area.
 The coronavirus affects virtually the entire population.
 Almost no one is untouched by this national nightmare; 401(k) plans better brace for the onslaught of hardship distribution requests.”

 Student Loan Payments

-The bill also allows for an exclusion for certain employer payments of student loans.
+The law also allows for an exclusion for certain employer payments of student loans.

 This provision enables employers to provide a student loan repayment benefit to employees on a tax-free basis.

 Under the provision, “an employer may contribute up to $5,250 annually toward an employee’s student loans, and such payment would be excluded from the employee’s income.
 The $5,250 cap applies to both the new student loan repayment benefit as well as other educational assistance (e.g., tuition, fees, books) provided by the employer under current law.”

 The provision applies to any student loan payments made by an employer on behalf of an employee after date of enactment and before Jan.
 1, 2021.